 How to tailor your brand’s tone of voice on the fly

 The above serves to illustrate guidelines for fair weather engagement, but what about frostier customers, customers in a hurry, customers with unique needs, or more complicated enquiries?

 The solution is to collate and group data about the types of enquiries you receive and the types of customers that contact you.
 With this, you can find themes and plan handling strategies behind the scenes, so your customer service advisors will be ready to address them in a live setting.
 Think of these as mini tone of voice guides, or a set of tone of voice protocols when an additional customer need is identified.

 At FM Outsource, we’re prepping and rolling out new strategies for operators based on constantly evolving data all the time.
 This data-led approach gives us total understanding of the customers contacting us and how to best suit their needs while maintaining a consistent brand identity.

-If you’d like to see what we can do for you, take a look at our introduction to FM Outsource.
+If you’d like to see what we can do for you, get in touch.

 Interested in what we’ve got to say?
 We deliver insights once a month or so – only our best content, and we never bombard.